ndsurgenor/east-street/README.md

 This project was developed with 5 milestones (epics) in mind.
 From each of these milestones a number of dev goals and user stories were created.
 The detail of each of these milestones, goals and stories is outlined below:

 #### Milestone 1 - Initial Setup
-- 1.1 - Dev Goal: set up Django and its supporting libraries (along with the Secret Key) via the IDE in order for development to begin
+- 1.1 - Dev Goal: set up Django and its supporting libraries via the IDE in order for development to begin
+- 1.2 - Dev Goal: set up the Django project and app
-- 1.2 - Dev Goal: create an early deployment of the site to Heroku to ensure that all is working from the very start and allow continous testing throughout production
+- 1.3 - Dev Goal: create an early Heroku deployment to ensure all is working from the very start and allow continuous testing throughout production

 #### Milestone 2 - Main Site Pages
 - 2.1 - User Story: as a Site Visitor/User I want to access info/links from the home page so that I can easily discern information and make a booking